 - A. The school nurse, in collaboration with the principal, shall supervise the implementation of the school policies for the administration of medications in schools to ensure the safety, health and welfare of the students. - B. The school nurse shall be responsible for the training of non-medical personnel who have been designated by each principal to administer medications in each school.
-The training must be at least six (6) hours and include but not be limited to the following provisions:

-Proper procedures for administration of medications including controlled substances

-- Storage and disposal of medications

-- 2. Appropriate and correct record keeping

-- 3. Appropriate actions when unusual circumstances or medication reactions occur

-- 4. Appropriate use of resources
+The training must be at least six (6) hours and include but not be limited to the following provisions: - 1.
+Proper procedures for administration of medications including controlled substances - 2.
+Storage and disposal of medications - 3.
+Appropriate and correct record keeping including documentation of the color, shape and imprint of a tablet/pill on the medication log. - 4.
+Appropriate actions when unusual circumstances or medication reactions occur - 5.
+Appropriate use of resources